SammyT1178/Prism-Documentation/README.md

 - Purchase Order Lookup
 - Pending Purchase Orders

-All seem to work as expected.
-Adding a back button would be nice in details screen so a user isn't forced to choose the menu and retrek back to the lookup screen.
+All seems to work as expected.
+Adding a back button would be nice in the details screen so a user isn't forced to choose the menu and retrek back to the lookup screen.
 ### Receiving ###
 - New Voucher
 - Voucher Lookup